Mutantinc/glrez-java/README.txt

 Run as a standalone application:
 --------------------------------
-You need a JRE6 at least to run GLRez.
+You need a JRE6 at least to run GLRez: http://www.oracle.com/technetwork/java/javase/downloads/ If using OpenAL under Windows or MacOS, you may also have to install the OpenAL lib: the OpenAL library from http://connect.creativelabs.com/openal/

-As standalone, launch glrez.sh on a Unix platform or glrez.bat on a Windows platform.
+- As a standalone app, launch:
+    On Unix: glrez.sh or java -jar glrez-1.0.jar
+    On Windows: blrez.bat or javaw.exe -Dsun.java2d.noddraw=true -jar glrez-1.0.jar

-As a JavaWebStart application, call the previously glrez.jnlp from a browser.
+- As a JavaWebStart application, call the aforementioned glrez.jnlp from a browser.

+In either case, under Windows, don't forget the VM option -Dsun.java2d.noddraw=true else DirectDraw will mess with OpenGL and the display will remain black in fullscreen.

 Keys:
-- F1: switch between full screen and windowed mode
+  F1: switch between full screen and windowed mode
-- Space: pause/resume
+  Space: pause/resume
-- F: write framerate to the standard output
+  F: write framerate to the standard output
-- Escape: exit
+  Escape: exit